 The growing popularity of Uber vehicles on Ellenwood roads is leading to a rising number of ridesharing accidents.
 If you’ve been hurt in one of these crashes, you may need legal help to obtain fair compensation.

-An experienced Uber accident lawyer from John Foy & Associates can evaluate your case, offer extensive consultation, and provide expert legal assistance on your way to damage recovery.
+An experienced rideshare accident lawyer in Ellenwood from John Foy & Associates can evaluate your case, offer extensive consultation, and provide expert legal assistance on your way to damage recovery.

 Determining Liability in an Uber Accident

 If you’ve sustained injuries in a collision that involved an Uber car, you need to find the liable party.
 The responsibility may belong to:

 - Uber driver – the driver violated a traffic law (e.g. ran a stop sign) and crashed into another vehicle or object.

 - Another driver – another driver violated a traffic law and crashed into an Uber car.

 - A third driver – a third driver demonstrated reckless behavior and caused the Uber driver to swerve and crash.